-How to Optimize Each Page
+How to Optimize A Web Page

-The broad framework for optimizing these pages the same across your home page, About page, blog, and Contact Us page.
-There are two simple questions to ask of every page, and the specifics of optimizing those pages will flow from the answers to those two questions.
-The first question is all about the user, and the second question is all about you.
-Here we go:
+The broad framework for optimizing your site for conversions is the same across your home page, About page, blog, and Contact Us page.
+There are two simple goals for every page, and the specifics of optimizing those pages will flow from these goals.

 - An email?
-(What kind of email?)
+(What kind of email?
+Who sent it?)

-Pro Tip: Use visuals such as explainer videos, diagrams, hero shots, and so on to help compact a lot of information to a single page.
+Pro Tip: Use visuals such as explainer videos, diagrams, hero shots, and so on to help condense a lot of information to a single page.
 To get the most out of your visuals, make sure you correctly optimize your images and videos.